biomage-org/developer-docs/RESTORE_COGNITO_USERS.md

 # 1. Prerequisites
-For creating and executing backups, you can use the npm package called `cognito-backup-restore` (do `npm install cognito-backup-restore` to get the package)
+For creating and executing backups, you can use the npm package called `cognito-backup-restore`.
+To install:
+`npm install -g cognito-backup-restore`

 ### Required IAM permissions
 To be able to do the user restoration you need to be in the engineering group in AWS.
 If you are a developer you should already have those permissions.
 If you need to be added to the permission group, speak with Iva or Pol, who will add it through IAM.